-Now that we are well into fall, most of the leaves are on the ground and winter is approaching, it's a great time to go for a drive or take a hike.
-Without the leaves on the trees, many vistas once hidden by the forest open up to provide many opportunities to enjoy the great outdoors.
+So while we have some time before the curtain goes up, now's a good time to plan your visit to the forest.
 For example, the Ridge and Valley Scenic Byway is a great way to take in this unique part of northwest Georgia.
 Other good drives will be along Georgia Highway 52 anywhere between Chatsworth and Dahlonega.
 For other locations and some scenic drives, take a look at the digital version of our "Outdoor Fun in the North Georgia Mountains" map.

 For the lastest, real-time of the weather from the top of Georgia, watch the webcams on Brasstown Bald mountain.

-Remember, you can get the latest forest news and alerts by following us on Twitter, and taking advantage of our new mobile app that provides a wealth of information about recreation opportunities in both the Chattahoochee and Oconee National Forests
+Remember, you can get the latest forest news and alerts by following us on Twitter, and taking advantage of our mobile app that provides fall color alerts as well as a wealth of information about recreation opportunities in both the Chattahoochee and Oconee National Forests

 Check out our fall color photo albums.